caitlincoffey/Movement-Synthesizer/index.md

 In addition, even if the music isn’t a Mozart worthy masterpiece, having a low level of background music can help boost creativity in one’s endeavors \[[3](/Movement-Synthesizer/references)\].
 According to the Harvard Medical School, “music can enhance the function of neural networks, slow the heart rate, lower blood pressure, and reduce levels of stress hormones, appealing to end users who might be stressed due to their environment or other factors" \[[4](/Movement-Synthesizer/references)\].
 Our team aims to combat stress and enhance creativity by producing quality music that a user can listen to at any time.

-Inspired by the benefits of both these exercises, our project combines them into an easily accessible smartphone program targetted towards people who are spending more time than usual indoors and sitting down (e.g. students, remote workers).
+Inspired by the benefits of both these exercises, our project combines them into an easily accessible smartphone program targeted towards people who are spending more time than usual indoors and sitting down (e.g. students, remote workers).

 # How it Works